rhuss/rhuss.github.io/_posts/2018-04-12-simple-dockerfile-mode-dmp.md

 ---
 layout: post
-title: A Dockerfile can be just good enough
+title: When a Dockerfile is just good enough
 published: true
 ---